MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-arc-virtual-machines.md

 Based on whether a guest agent is running on your Arc VM, the steps to enable guest management are different.

 > [!IMPORTANT]
-> Make sure that your Azure Stack HCI cluster is on 2311 <!--2311.2--> to run this procedure.
+> Make sure that your Azure Stack HCI cluster is running 2311 or later to run this procedure.

 ### Verify if guest agent is running